cyliong/weather2-android/README.md

 - Show Snackbar using `ScaffoldState.snackbarHostState`
 - Network request using `HttpsURLConnection`
 - Deserialize JSON response using `JSONObject`
+- Display images from the internet using Coil
 - Coroutines with `rememberCoroutineScope`
 - Composable preview